interledger/rfcs/0036-spsp-pull-payments/0036-spsp-pull-payments.md

 ### Conducting the Pull Payment

 The Payee's SPSP Client opens a [STREAM](../0029-stream/0029-stream.md) connection to the Payer's SPSP Server as described in the [Simple Payment Setup Protocol](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md).
-Note that if there is already an existing open STREAM connection to the `destination_account` the Pull Payment Pointer is resolving to, the connection SHOULD be closed.
-The server SHOULD only allow for one stream at a time.

 Once this connection is established, the process continues as follows: